-Helped create Afghanistan's Taliban government, and even more radical groups like Al-Qaeda.
+Helped create Afghanistan's Taliban gover more radical groups like Al-Qaeda.

-During this decade there would be repeated attacks on U.S. entities, to include:
+During this decade there would | During this decade there would be repeated attacks on U.S. entities, to include:

-- February 26, 1993, attack on the World Trade Center. - June 25, 1996, bombing of the Khobar Towers in Saudi Arabia. - August 7, 1998, bombing of the U.S. embassies in Kenya and Tanzania.
+- February 26, 1993, attack

+- June 25, 1996, bombing o

+- and Tanzania.